Quantitative Stability of Optimal Transport Maps under Variations of the Target Measure: Strong convexity of Kantorovich's functional

 Thus applying inequality \eqref{eq:estimate-exp} to $\mu^0_\lambda, \mu^1_\lambda$ and the associated potentials yields for any $\lambda>0$

 Choosing $\lambda = \frac{1}{\Mphi - \mphi}$ in the last inequality finally gives

 \end{proof}

 To deduce the general case of \cref{th:Poincare-ineq}, we need to approximate the convex potentials $\phi^0, \phi^1$ on $\X$ with strongly convex potentials $\phi^0_n, \phi^1_n$ that belong to $\Class^2(\X)$ and that are such that their gradients $\nabla \phi^0_n, \nabla \phi^1_n$ induce diffeomorphisms between $\X$ and a closed ball $\Y_n$.
-Although tempting, a regularization that uses a (standard) convolution does not seem directly feasible.
-This is because $\phi^k$ is defined on $\X$ only, and its gradient explodes on the boundary of $\X$ when $\mu^k$ has non-compact support, so that any convex extension of $\phi^k$ to $\Rsp^d$ has to take value $+\infty$.
+A regularization that uses a (standard) convolution does not seem directly feasible.
+Indeed, $\phi^k$ is defined on $\X$ only, and its gradient explodes on the boundary of $\X$ when $\mu^k$ has non-compact support, so that any convex extension of $\phi^k$ to $\Rsp^d$ has to take value $+\infty$.

 Our strategy is as follows.
 First, we resort to Moreau-Yosida's regularization to approximate the functions $\phi^0,\phi^1$ by regular convex functions defined on $\Rsp^d$.
 Then, we regularize the target probability measures associated to the approximated potentials and resort to Caffarelli’s regularity theory to guarantee smoothness and strong convexity.
 Caffarelli’s regularity theory results require smoothness assumptions on the source probability measure and strong convexity and smoothness assumption on the domain.
 We make these assumptions in the next proposition, but we will later show that these can be relaxed to get the general case of \cref{th:Poincare-ineq}.